JereKuusela/valheim-expand_world/publish/README.md

 ## Water

-Water level can be changed with "Water level" setting.
+Water level can be changed with `Water level` setting.
 This is currently experimental and probably causes some glitches.

-Similarly wave size can be changed with "Wave multiplier" setting.
-With the "Wave only height" setting causing slightly different behavior.
+Similarly wave size can be changed with `Wave multiplier` setting.
+With the `Wave only height` setting causing slightly different behavior.
 This is also experimental.

 # Biomes